We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 On our website, Diligent.biz, we offer a free proposal for our potential clients.
 By going through more than 40 dimensions in their PPC account, Google Analytics, and Funnel, we bring them ideas on how to maximize their profitability.

-But we can’t do that if people don’t leave us their information.
-So here’s how we decided to apply the Breadcrumb Technique.
+But we can't do that if people don't leave us their information.
+So we applied the Breadcrumb Technique like this.

 We talked about asking the same question you ask to qualify a lead.